 Describe your herd of horses in four words:

-The Stock Horses are characteristically intelligent, athletic, responsive and calm.
+Our Stock Horses are characteristically intelligent, athletic, responsive and calm.
 Perfect for a wide range of disciplines.

 What is the philosophy or ethos behind your horse riding experiences?

-At Jesters Flat, our goal is to offer a premium, professional horse riding service catering to the individual needs of guests.
+Our goal is to offer a premium, professional horse riding service catering to the individual needs of guests.
 We endeavour to provide an exhilarating, uplifting horse riding experience in the beautiful rural settings of the Margaret River region.

 What do you love most about your job?